mdn/translated-content/files/ja/learn/javascript/client-side_web_apis/drawing_graphics/index.md

 draw();
 ```

-> **Note:** **注**: The {{htmlelement("input")}} `range` and `color` types are supported fairly well across browsers, with the exception of Internet Explorer versions less than 10; also Safari doesn't yet support `color`.
+> **Note:** The {{htmlelement("input")}} `range` and `color` types are supported fairly well across browsers, with the exception of Internet Explorer versions less than 10; also Safari doesn't yet support `color`.
 If your browser doesn't support these inputs, they will fall back to simple text fields and you'll just have to enter valid color/number values yourself.

 ## WebGL